 Google finally has debuted real-time search in SERPs last week.
-This has been brought on by the exploding popularity of real-time search trends from sites like Twitter, Facebook, MySpace, Jaiku, Friendfeed and Identi.ca.
+This has been brought on by the exploding popularity of real-time search trends from sites like Twitter, Facebook, MySpace, Jaiku, and Friendfeed.
 The news brings a mixed response from the SEO community in exposing the ‘ins and outs’ of this new feature.
 Most search engine optimization experts are of the opinion that this new feature will enhance the search engine landscape further and (most importantly) provide a better search experience.

 Google stated that “When they are relevant, we’ll rank these latest results to show the freshest information right on the search results page”.

 Put simply, when a search query is done, the real-time search returns not only the usual most relevant websites but offers the freshest content from social media sites, like Twitter, Facebook and MySpace.
 In showing contents from social media search engines give weightage to factors like recency, frequency and relevancy.
 Google’s new search functionality for example, introduces features that allow searchers to see live updates from Twitter and FriendFeed, as well as latest headlines from news and blog posts.